rapid7/javascript-style-guide/README.md

     const errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
 When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';

+    // also good
+    const errorMessage = [
+     'This is a super long error that was thrown because ', 'of Batman.
+When you stop to think about how Batman had anything to do ', 'with this, you would get nowhere fast.'
+    ].join('');
     ```

   <a name="es6-template-literals"></a>